 Vehicle & Competition Requirements:

-In order to compete at D1NZ Events you need to read up and follow the guidelines, rules, regulations and specifications outlined in the following documents.
-Competition Vehicles must comply with SCHEDULE A and SCHEDULE DR and have a full Homologated Roll Cage and Log Book; subject to audit as per the regulations.
+In order to compete at D1NZ Championship events you need to read up and follow the guidelines, rules, regulations and specifications outlined in the following documents.
+Competition Vehicles must comply with SCHEDULE A and SCHEDULE DR Plus SCHEDULE D1 and have a full Homologated Roll Cage and Log Book; subject to audit as per the regulations.

 Drivers are required to wear critical safety equipment such as double layer overalls, or single layer with approved fireproof full-body undergarments, and an approved helmet.
 While optional, it is highly recommended to wear fire-proof gloves, neck braces or restraints such as a HANS Device.